es2mac/DrillAI/Ideas.md

       themsleves, might need a new enum in the DisplayField to say what's happened so I can set animations accordingly

-- Rows animation:  It may be still better to redo the row position logic with offset, instead of having the total height fluctuate, which I suspect is a source of visual instability

 [Advanced SwiftUI Transitions](https://swiftui-lab.com/advanced-transitions/)
 [Advanced SwiftUI Animations – Part 1: Paths](https://swiftui-lab.com/swiftui-animations-part1/)